 For a complete description of available instruments, see the W.M.
 Keck Observatory: Observing at WMKO page.
 Note that all data taken with the High Resolution Echelle Spectrograph (HIRES), the Near Infrared Spectrometer (NIRSPEC), and NIRC2 has a default proprietary period of 18 months and is then released to the community via the Keck Observatory Archive (KOA).
 Requests for extensions of this proprietary period MUST be included in the proposal and be scientifically justified.
 All extensions must be approved by the NASA selecting official, NExScI Director, Dr. Charles Beichman.

-NASA Keck observers now have access to Caltech's Remote Observing Facilities (ROF) for their Keck observations.
-Please note that other remote observing facilities are also available and NASA users with access to these facilities can use these; use of the Caltech ROF is not required of NASA Keck users wanting to observe remotely.
-NASA Keck observers who do want to make use of the Caltech ROF are required to follow the procedure described here.
+NASA Keck observers have direct access to two Remote Observing Facilities (ROFs) for their Keck observations.
+These ROFs are located at Caltech (Pasadena, CA) and at Yale University (New Haven, CT).
+Please note that other remote observing facilities are also available and NASA users with access to these facilities can use these; use of the Caltech or Yale ROF is not required of NASA Keck users wanting to observe remotely.
+NASA Keck observers who do want to make use of either the Caltech or the Yale ROF are required to follow the procedure described here.

 Web Curator and NExScI Cognizant Official: Dr. Dawn Gelino